ToheedSahar/detect-website-suitable-4scraping/README.md

 ## Usage
 Interactive Mode
-Run the script without arguments to use interactive mode: bashpython website_analyzer.py
+Run the script without arguments to use interactive mode: python website_analyzer.py
 The tool will prompt you for the website URL and configuration options.
 Command Line Mode
 bashpython website_analyzer.py https://example.com [options]

 ## Options: